libp2p/universal-connectivity-workshop/en/rs/02-tcp-transport/lesson.md

 ## Transport Stack

-A typical libp2p connection stack looks like:
+The libp2p stack looks like the following when using TCP, Noise, and Yamux:

 ```
 Application protocols (ping, gossipsub, etc.)
                     ↕